Predicting Better with Random Forests

 Purpose and Agenda

 Having fit and interpreted our machine learning model, how do we make our model better?
-That’s the focus of this learning lab.
+That’s the focus of this module.
 There are three core ideas, pertaining to feature engineering, resampling, and the random forest algorithm.
 We again use the OULAD data.

 What we’ll do in this presentation